-NHS England in the Midlands and East has facilitated a project which saw a local carers network collect and analyse carers’ experiences through their own stories.
+NHS England in the Midlands facilitated a project which saw a local carers network collect and analyse carers’ experiences through their own stories.
 The aim of the project was to identify if improvements across health and social care, both locally and nationally, could be identified to better support carers’ needs.

 The network, a group of carers and health and social care professionals from across Shropshire, Telford and Wrekin, came together during 2016/17.
 The stories were captured and analysed by Staffordshire University who produced this report detailing the findings.
 All of the recommendations in the report have been coproduced with health and social care professionals and carers.